 Recognizing that to scale up activities effectively, the Assembly may require additional human resource support, leadership engaged with Global Communities RING on the matter, ultimately accepting assistance from several short-term consultants tasked with key areas in the implementation of CLTS, and VSLA and MTMSG formation and training.
-In doing so, all communities received VSLA support, 73.3% of those VSLAs were reached with MTMSG and 53.4% cultivated OFSP, while 74.0% of the 169 communities in the district were triggered for CLTS.
+In doing so, all communities received VSLA support, 100% of those VSLAs were reached with MTMSG and 56% cultivated OFSP.